 Camping at Vaseux Lake

-There are a couple of different ways to access Vaseux Lake.
+There are a couple of different ways to access Vaseux Lake in the Okanagan Valley.

 Vaseux Wildlife Centre

 The Vaseux Wildlife Centre access road is at the very top of the lake, almost opposite to the Oliver Ranch Road turn off.
 When approaching from the north, look for the brown ‘Wineries’ sign indicating a left-hand turn to Blasted Church et al. Start slowing down here for the right hand turn into the Wildlife Centre.
 There is a large gravel off highway parking lot here, with a couple of outhouses, benches and access points to the water.
 The boardwalk to the bird blind starts here.